nathanielwarner/personal-website/README.md

 # Personal Website

-This is the code for my personal website.
-It uses the MEAN stack (Mongo, Express, Angular, Node.js), and is currently deployed on Heroku.
+This is the code for my personal website, which uses the MEAN stack (Mongo, Express, Angular, Node.js).
-Check it out at https://www.nathanielwarner.net
+Check it out at [nathanielwarner.net](https://www.nathanielwarner.net)

 ## Front-end
 The front-end for the application, contained in `ng-frontend`,